jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 How could it be?

-How could Maria have been prepared for her future.
+How could Maria have been prepared for her future?
 How could anyone if we've never been here before?
 We've had so many identities between generations, ages, ideologies, and none have been made in this new environment.

-And many of us know the fear watching our livelihood being upturned by new technology like digital bookstores or online streaming, while also knowing new technology gives the joy of leaving analog telephone calls for free digital video for keeping up with loved ones, or having a emergency doctor teleconference.
+And many of us know the fear watching our livelihood being upturned by new technology like digital bookstores or online streaming, while also knowing new technology gives the joy of leaving analog telephone calls for free digital video for keeping up with loved ones, or having an emergency doctor teleconference.

 Every time a new technology arrives, we know the feeling of joy and dread.
 But like a raccoon who's learned to discern the noises of a busy restaurant, we don't really understand why the trends of technology come and go, and hence why we are forced to act within old identities while building and maintaining order in the eternal Game of Life on this new gameboard.

 No adopted system has applied evolutionary thinking to tools themselves.
-Tool ecosystems, like biological ones, grow, speciate, drift, and follow the other tenets of Darwin's evolution because they play on the same gameboard.
-The lifeforms that can use local resources to sustain more offspring will eventually populate the land.
+Tool ecosystems, like biological ones, grow, speciate, drift, and follow the other tenets of Darwin's evolution.
+As we've seen, the play on the same gameboard, so the lifeforms that can use local resources and procreate more often will eventually populate the land.
 The rise and fall of countries, peoples, nations and empires tracks this evolution more closely than we like to admit because it's a fate that affects us so much, yet we don't have a name or identity for it.

 The biggest difference in technological evolution is there is endless artificial selection, human storytelling, beliefs, and ideologies, that misinterpret and interfere with techvolution.
 Where natural selection constantly picks new species for the changing environment, we think we can do better.
 This delay can cause economic recessions, depressions, and even wars as our tools can't harvest the resources we need.